bao-project/bao-docs/source/development/doc_guidelines.rst

 The Bao hypervisor and tool documentation is written in `reStructuredText <https://docutils.sourceforge.io/rst.html>`_ markup language and enhanced with `Sphinx <https://www.sphinx-doc.org/en/master/>`_ extensions.
 This documentation can be built into HTML content by using the Makefile command ``make html``.
 In the generated build folder, developers can drag and drop the ``index.html`` file to a web browser tab and navigate in a structured manner throughout the documentation.

 .. note::
-    In order to mantain the consistency throughout Bao's documentation, for each reST syntax element, we have defined a set of guidelines specifying when each element should be applied.
+    In order to maintain the consistency throughout Bao's documentation, for each reST syntax element, we have defined a set of guidelines specifying when each element should be applied.
 The guidelines are highlighted in a **Note** box like this one.

 .. _headings: